songbinliu/appMetric/README.md

 ```

 #### Deploy it in Kubernetes
-Alternately, this REST API service can also be deployed in Kubernetes:
+This REST API service can also be deployed in Kubernetes:
 ```console
 kubectl create -f scripts/k8s/deploy.yaml